 - In the main game, some BTL chips can have this effect, as using one floods the chip-addict's brain with a specific emotion at a far higher intensity than real life could ever afford.

-- Some of the nastier Horrors in Earthdawn, the Shadowrun-prequal fantasy game, have a psychic Instant Gratification power that they use (alternately with Electric Torture) to coerce total obedience in their humanoid Mooks and Moles.
+- Some of the nastier Horrors in Earthdawn, the Shadowrun-prequel fantasy game, have a psychic Instant Gratification power that they use (alternately with Electric Torture) to coerce total obedience in their humanoid Mooks and Moles.

-- In the Futurama episode "Hell is Other Robots", we find strong electric currents have a powerful hallucinogenic effect on robots, which leads to Bender developing a habit of "jacking on".
+- In the Futurama episode "Hell is Other Robots", we find that strong electric currents have a powerful hallucinogenic effect on robots, which leads to Bender developing a habit of "jacking on".

 - Lab rats have been hooked up to electrodes that stimulate what is colloquially referred to as the "reward center" of their brains.
 When placed in a cage with two buttons, one that dispensed food and the other activating said electrodes, the rats typically starved to death if they didn't first die from exhaustion.
 The result is less dramatic with other, more complex species, though.

 - This was deliberately done to some people for research purposes back in the Bad Old Days when the insane, blind or other "disabled" people were considered disposable.
 Real Life averted the trope though, as although the people would constantly use the stimulation when it was available, they typically displayed no distress at it being removed.

 - A doctor who was implanting a spinal cord stimulator to relieve back pain managed to serendipitously discover an Orgasmatron.
 It's now in use to treat orgasmic dysfunction.